Clark L. Hull: Legacy

 Hull's ideas were so appealing in part because of his professional background in engineering.
-He was very good with math and numbers, and incorporated his numerical knowledge into the field of psychology.
+He was very good with maths and numbers, and incorporated his numerical knowledge into the field of psychology.
 He followed the acceptable understanding of psychology at that time, and was influenced by the work and the conclusions of the pioneers of Behaviorism (Edward Thorndike, John B. Watson, and Ivan Pavlov).

 However, Hull was able to add his own twist to understanding reinforcement and learning in a way that had never been done before by putting everything in numbers and equations.
 Hull was also influenced by Isaac Newton's work.
 Hull contributed to the motivation domain of psychology.
 He had quantified the Drive concept in an equation to prove that habit strength is a function of reinforcement.

 Edward C. Tolman was a contemporary of Hull whose theory of learning was proved to be more logical and less complicated than Hull's work.
 Tolman showed that behavior is goal directed and not controlled by random drives and reinforcement.
 Tolman used maze experiments with rats to show that rats can learn without reinforcement and are better understood as directed by goals and driven by cognitive expectancies.
 This finding provided a serious challenge to much of Hull's learning theory.